 North East and North Cumbria Suicide Prevention Network

-Our vision: Based on evidence of how best to prevent suicide and promote wellbeing and resilience, we will work together to take action to reduce suicide, so that fewer people die by suicide and we improve support for those affected.
+The North East and North Cumbria Suicide Prevention Network’s vision is: Based on evidence of how best to prevent suicide and promote wellbeing and resilience, we will work together to take action to reduce suicide, so that fewer people die by suicide and we improve support for those affected.

 The North East and North Cumbria Suicide Prevention Network consists of different agencies from various sectors, along with people with lived experience of self-harm and suicide, working together as part of the North East and North Cumbria Integrated Care System (ICS).
 The ICS framework aims to transform the way services are delivered to people across the North East and North Cumbria, supporting the provision of a more integrated approach to health and social care.